ryanburnette/authentication/README.md

   minutes.
 - `env` In `development` you get console logging to simulate the signin process.
   In `production` you get emails.
 Defaults to `development`.
+- `dir` The directory to keep the session details in.
+Defaults to `./authentication/`.

 ## API